Leif-Erik Holm

 Leif-Erik Holm (born 1 August 1970) is a German politician of the AfD party and since 2017 member of the Bundestag, the German federal parliament.
+He is also chairman of the AfD Mecklenburg-Vorpommern.

 Holm worked as a radio presenter for the private Antenne MV broadcaster, studied economics in Berlin, and became a politician in 2013.

 Holm is since 2013, with a short interruption in 2015, state chairman of his party in Mecklenburg-Vorpommern.

 He was the leading AfD candidate in the state in the 2013 German federal elections and was also frontrunner for his party in the 2016 Mecklenburg-Vorpommern state elections.

 During the campaign Holm warned of the spread of Islam.

 Holm temporarily worked for fellow AfD politician Beatrix von Storch.